 Because the concept of Directed Acyclic Graph (DAG) is heavily involved in our methodology, we clarify the basic notations we use.
 We use lower case letters, such as x, to denote nodes (or vertices) in a DAG.
 We say "x is connected to y" or "there is a connection between x and y", if there is an edge between x and y, regardless of direction.
-We call p a parent of c and c a child of p, if there is an edge starting at p and ending at c.
-We call "p'an ancestor of c" and "c a descendant of p/" if there is an edge from p 'to c in the transitive-closure of the corresponding DAG.
+We call p a parent of p and p and ending at p0 and en